 CRS 18-8-108 is the Colorado code section that defines the criminal offense of compounding in Colorado.

-The crime of compounding occurs when a person accepts or agrees to accept a monetary benefit in exchange for agreeing not to:
+The crime of compounding occurs when you accept or agree to accept a monetary benefit in exchange for agreeing not to:

 - prosecute an offender; or